 Shelf Life of Bath Products: Rancidity vs. Mold

 Rancidity is the deterioration of oils and fats.
-There are several types of rancidity, including oxidative rancidity, auto-oxidation, hydrolytic rancidity, and microbial rancidity.
-Susan Barclay-Nichols of Swift Crafty Monkey has a great blog post on rancidity here.
-Rancidity is a sign of an ingredient that is past its shelf life, while mold and bacteria can occur at any time.
+There are several types, including oxidative rancidity, hydrolytic rancidity, microbial rancidity, and autooxidation.
+Rancidity is a sign of an ingredient that's past its shelf life, while mold and bacteria can grow at any time.

-If your product contains a preservative, the product won't grow mold/bacteria but the ingredients can still go rancid.
+If your product contains a preservative, it won't grow mold/bacteria - but the ingredients can still go rancid.
 On the flip side, mold and bacteria can grow without any rancid ingredients if the product contains water.
 For example, let’s say you made a lotion using excellent manufacturing practices and included a preservative.
-It should not grow mold or bacteria.
-But, the lotion also contains hazelnut oil, which has 3-month shelf life.
+It shouldn't grow mold or bacteria.
+However, it also contains sunflower oil, which has 6-month shelf life.
 After that time, your lotion may start to change color or smell unpleasant.

-Many products and ingredients are not necessarily “unsafe” to use past their shelf life.
-But, rancid ingredients may smell, change color, or lose effectiveness.
+Many products and ingredients are not necessarily unsafe to use past their shelf life.
+But rancid ingredients may smell, change color, or lose effectiveness.
 If you notice any of those changes, we recommended throwing it away to be on the safe side.
-This is particularly true for leave-on products such as lotion, or products used around the eye or lip area, like eye shadows or lip balms.
+This is particularly true for leave-on products like lotion, or products used around the eye or lip area, like shadows or balms.
 If your product starts growing mold, throw it away immediately.
-It is unsafe for use.
+It's unsafe for use.

 Figuring out the shelf life of various products can be a little tricky.
-It varies depending on the type of product and the individual recipe.
-Some ingredients, such as fragrance oils and colorants, have an extremely long shelf life.
-Others, like certain fixed oils (ex: hazelnut oil, walnut oil), may have a shelf life of several months.
-Once you combine ingredients into one product, the shelf life of the product becomes the same as the ingredient with the shortest shelf life.
+Some ingredients, like fragrance oils and colorants, have an extremely long shelf life.
+Others, like certain fixed oils, may only last a few months.
+Once you combine ingredients, the shelf life of the product becomes the same as the ingredient with the shortest shelf life.